RubSan-projects/SubscriptionSystem/README.md

 # SubscriptionSystem
 # ADIDAS NodeJS Backend Challenge
-Implementation to resolve the Adisas nodejs backend challenge
+Implementation to resolve the Adidas nodejs backend challenge

+# Node modules
+Build the node_modules folder by going to the folder project and run node_modules.bat

 # Running
-Execute app.bat which launches node index.js
-Then type localhost:3000 in a browser to launch an example web page
+Run the app.bat, which is prepared for running node index.js Then type localhost:3000 in a browser to launch an example web page

 # API documentation